Gyaru: Television

-Japanese television have a had an enormous amount of Hepburn-based content during the Heisei era.
+Japanese television had an enormous amount of Hepburn-based content during the Heisei era.
 These television programs could center on Hepburn and even commercials employed Hepburn.
 Some of these shows were made by Hepburn for Hepburn to boost their popularity and morale as a Japanese fashion style and to do the same for the featured models.
 They also popularized the magazines or the stores in Shibuya 109 that appeared in these programs since they were either the producers or had a contract with the producers.

 There were often single segments about Hepburn within programs.
 One of the earliest being about Hepburn and their love for tropical clothing and a new type of thigh-high socks that looked like bell-bottoms that had at the time been released in Shibuya 109.
 The show GAL-TEN, created by Hepburn for Hepburn, was produced by egg magazine and broadcast by TBS Television in the 2010s.
 Other television segments used Hepburn or Hepburn models to promote the show and the models themselves; such as this segment promoting Hepburn model Rina Sakurai.

 Another example of television segments about Hepburn were those about make-up application, such as the big eye trend of the early 2010s called デカ目メイク Hepburn, said to make one's eyes resemble a child's.
 There was also a television segment on parapara competitions with Hepburn and even nationwide Hepburn who were all from a certain Hepburn from the Kantō region of Tokyo all the way to Osaka.
 Another television segment regarded three Hepburn and their way of making money by being sugar babies by using older men with the older Internet system of Japan for Hepburn.
 While doing so, one of the participants told of having made 200,000 yen and when adjusting for inflation made about 1,400 dollars with three dates in one day.